froohoo/RoboND-DeepLearning-Project/README.md

 ## Approach / Architecture
 The approach taken was start with the basic architecture shown in Section 32 for the lab decoder.
 As covered in that section, a Fully Convolutional Network consists of two major sections: the encoder and the decoder.
-By reducing the encoder to a 1x1 convolution layer, we can preserve the spatial information that is needed for our application (following the hero).
+By reducing the encoder to a 1x1 convolution layer and connecting it to the decoder, we can preserve the spatial information that is needed for our application (following the hero).
 A reproduction of that design (which was used for this submission) is shown below.
 ![FCN](FCN.png)

-Each convolution sweeps its filter(or kernel) across the input one 'step-size' at a time to extract n-features from the image based on the n-filters specified.
+Each convolution layer sweeps its filter(or kernel) across the input by one 'step-size' at a time to extract n-features from the image based on the n-filters specified.
+The translational invariance of the conlvolution network also ensures that the hero will be identifed anywhere in the source image.
 The output is a convolution layer that is contains stack of all the activated filters.
-By applying each filter *separately* to each channel of the input separable convolution layers reduce the number of parameters required.
-In addition to extracting the features, spatial pooling is also iplemented to reduce the layer size as the depth increases and make the model more scale independent.
+By applying  filters *separately* to each channel of the input, separable convolution layers reduce the number of parameters required.
+Spatial pooling is also iplemented to reduce the layer size as the depth increases and make the model scale independent.
 In the decoder section the feature set is upsampled back to the original image size such that we have an output image that pixel for pixel maps the predictions from the FCN.
-Because the pooling / upsampling done by the FCN is spatially lossy, skip connections are also incorporated into this model so that spatial resolution is of features is improved.
+Because the pooling / upsampling done by the FCN is spatialy lossy, skip connections are also incorporated into this model so that spatial resolution of features identified in the final output is improved.

 ## Parameters Used
 Once the architecture was finalized, the following model hyperparameters were configured prior to training the model on the AWS instance used for this project.